feldera/feldera/docs/connectors/sources/delta.md

 }
 ```

-Read a full snapshot of a Delta table using specified AWS access key.
+Read a full snapshot of a Delta table using the specified AWS access key.
 Note that
 the `aws_region` parameter is required in this case, because the Delta Lake Rust
 library we use does not currently auto-detect the AWS region.